ethereum-oasis-op/baseline/docs/baseline-protocol/packages/contracts.md

 You can build the package locally with `make`.
 The build compiles the Baseline solidity contracts package and its dependencies using truffle.

+### Shield

+The contracts package includes a generic "shield" contract which enforces on-chain verification of commitments before they are added to the on-chain merkle-tree.
+The logic encoded into the on-chain "verifier" contract can be custom code or a workgroup can choose to use a generic verifier (i.e. verifier may only require that a commitment is signed by each workgroup member).
+For convenience, a "VerifierNoop" contract is provided in the contracts package for testing a baseline workflow.
+The "no-op" verifier will return `true` for any set of arguments with the proper types.

 ### Organization Registry

 Each organization registered within the `OrgRegistry` first generates a `secp256k1` keypair and uses the Ethereum public address representation as "primary key" for future resolution.
 This key SHOULD NOT sign transactions.
 A best practice is to use an HD wallet to rotate keys, preventing any account from signing more than a single transaction.